 The end result is we get stuck at the dessert table, only picking a sweet mouthful here and there.
 Only sticking with what we know and like, sticking only to our favourites, the parts that makes us feel good.

 Firstly we need to remember that God never intended for His word to be picked apart.
 It is supposed to be taken as a whole with everything in its right place and in its right context.

-(a bit more about context and also chapters and verse numbers in an upcoming post)
+(a bit more about context and also chapters and verse numbers in this post: Bible Study Part 3 – How?)

 We are all intelligent enough to know only eating sweets and desserts everyday is not a nutritious meal and not healthy at all.